 Enthusiasm of 7-year-old inspired others

 In March 2011, Benedict Luis Villarosa, age 7, had sudden onset of left side loss of movement, facial droop, impaired speech and uncontrollable jerking in his left extremities.

 Villarosa underwent a craniotomy and resection of a cavernous malformation at Mayo Clinic.
 He was admitted to Mayo's inpatient rehabilitation unit as he continued to have left hemichorea, left hemiparesis, a gait disorder and a speech disorder.

-After discharge from Mayo, Villarosa was referred to Sister Kenny Rehabilitation Institute (SKRI) - Cambridge for outpatient physical, occupational and speech therapies.
+After discharge from Mayo, Villarosa was referred to Courage Kenny Rehabilitation Institute (SKRI) - Cambridge for outpatient physical, occupational and speech therapies.
 Demonstrating strong verbal skills, he was quickly discharged from speech therapy.

 Villarosa then entered the occupational therapy department by announcing himself to the receptionist in a very clear voice.

 "When he first began occupational therapy with me," said Cheryl Sailer, OTR, "he had significant weakness and lack of coordination of his left upper extremity.
 He required assistance with some daily living skills and was unable to attend school due to his poor activity tolerance.
 Early on, he showed a strong motivation to be able to use his left hand again."